-Is it of any use?
-Can you use this pulp for anything other than dumping it in the trash can?
-Is it safe to re-use them?
+Is the pulp from juicer of any use?
+What better use is pulp other than dumping it in the trash can?
+Is it safe to reuse them?
 These are important questions that will be answered after reading this article.

 The stringy byproduct left over after juicing fresh fruits and vegetables is known as pulp.
 Pomace is the technical term for it.